Carol42/portfolio/README-en.md

 ## :pushpin: About
 This project is a summary of my personal and professional career, showing my main projects, education, experiences and personal traits.

-The layout was inspired on a character sheet used on RPG games, just like D&D.
+The layout was inspired by a character sheet used on RPG games, just like D&D.

 <p align="right"><a href="#top"><img src="https://img.shields.io/static/v1?label&message=back to top&color=CF2323&style=flat&logo" alt="back to top" /></a></p>